 I joined Warwick in 2013 as Professor of Statistics.
 Previously I held regular and visiting faculty positions at Peking University, University of Munich and National University of Singapore.
 I received a bachelor's degree in mathematics from the University of Science and Technology of China (USTC) and PhD in statistics from the University of Wisconsin-Madison.

-- Turing fellow, the Alan Turing Institute for data science.
+- Turing fellow, the Alan Turing Institute

 - Member of the EPSRC Peer Review College: Achieved a ranking in the top 7% of College members for participating in peer review activities during academic year 2016/17.

 - Co-organiser, Causal Learning with Interactions, 11-12 December 2019.

 - Lead organiser, Turing workshop series on "Statistics of Network Analysis", sponsored by the Alan Turing Institute, 2018, 2020.

 - Organiser (Joint with Guang Cheng at Purdue Statistics), a 5-day workshop on "Computational Strategies for Large-scale Statistical Data Analysis", 2-6 July 2018, sponsored by the International Centre for Mathematical Sciences (ICMS) and the London Mathematical Society (LMS).

 I lead the Data and Statistics group at Warwick.

 Tutees: For beginning of term meetings in Term 1 AY 2020/2021, please sign up following this link.

 Office Hours in Term 1 AY 2020/2021: 13:30-14:30 Wednesdays and 12:30-13:30 Fridays on MS Teams.
 Please remember to send an email in advance for appointment.